 This intimacy growth during dating makes the start of a relationship a lot of fun.
 But sex comes into the equation once we get married too.

-The frequency of sex (although not necessarily quality of sex) is highest at the start of the relationship.
-In later years it becomes less frequent, and as the research this points out this is often due to less interest, higher rates of dysfunction and difficulty, and major life events like having children[viii].
+The frequency of sex (although not necessarily the quality of sex) is highest at the start of the relationship.
+In later years it becomes less frequent, and as the research, this points out this is often due to less interest, higher rates of dysfunction and difficulty, and major life events like having children[viii].